Sachsen-class ironclad: Design

+Stosch had instructed the design staff to begin work on the next corvette already in 1872, before they had been authorized under the 1873 fleet plan.
+Work on what became the Sachsen class continued into 1874.
 Their roles imposed several design limitations on the vessels.
 The vessels were designed to operate in coastal areas, which required a shallow draft in order for them to be able to enter any port on the Baltic seaboard.
-They also required a heavy armament, in order for them to be able to engage any hostile ironclad on equal terms.
-Because Stosch envisioned only local deployments for the vessels, they had limited coal stowage, as they could easily replenish their supply.
-They nevertheless introduced two developments to the German fleet: they were the first capital ships built with a two-propeller arrangement and the first without a sailing rig.
+They also required a heavy armament and think armor plate, in order for them to be able to engage any hostile ironclad on equal terms.
+Because Stosch envisioned only local deployments for the vessels, they did not need a high top speed or a long cruising radius.
+As a result, they had limited coal stowage, as they would operate close to their bases and could easily replenish fuel.
+A supplemental sailing rig was rejected for the same reason.
+Initially, 30.5 cm guns were considered, but the design staff decided to use lighter 26 cm guns instead.
+The designers adopted the basic format of the British breastwork monitors, but rather than employing the heavy gun turrets used in those vessels, the Germans opted for lighter open barbette mountings.